-According to the search tree in Fig. 3, one always makes a decision on dgraph node t_1 , followed by a decision on dgraph node t_2 , and then node t_3 .
-A fixed ordering of dgraph nodes is not necessary, however, as long as the following condition is met: A decision should be made on a dgraph node t_i only after decisions have been made on all its ancestors in the dgraph.
+According to the search tree in Figure 3, one always makes a decision on dgraph node $t_1$ , followed by a decision on dgraph node $t_2$ , and then node $t_3$ .
+A fixed ordering of dgraph nodes is not necessary, however, as long as the following condition is met: A decision should be made on a dgraph node $t_i$ only after decisions have been made on all its ancestors in the dgraph.
 We will explain the reason for this constraint later on when we discuss cost functions.

-In the search tree depicted in Fig. 3, the leftmost leaf (G_0) represents no caching, while the rightmost leaf (G_7) represents full caching.
+In the search tree depicted in Figure 3, the leftmost leaf represents no caching, while the rightmost leaf represents full caching.
 The search trees for this problem have a maximum depth of d, where d is the number of internal nodes in the dgraph.
-Given this property, depth-first branch-andbound search is a good choice given its optimality and linear space complexity [14].
+Given this property, depth-first branch-and-bound search is a good choice given its optimality and linear space complexity [Papadimitriou and Steiglitz, 1998].
 It is also an anytime algorithm, meaning that it can always return its best result so far if interrupted, and if run to completion will return the optimal solution.
 Hence, we will focus on developing a depth-first branch-and-bound search algorithm.
-It should be noted that this search for a cache allocation only needs to be done once, while the user will usually be interested in running multiple probability calculations based on the results.